Photo: Competitors in Somerset ASA 2017 Synchro Championships with their awards.

 Download the latest rules document from FINA for the latest figures and required elements for technical routines.

-The Somerset ASA 2018 Synchro Championships will take place on Saturday 21 July 2018 from 3.45pm to 6.15pm at Station Road Pool, Taunton.
+Follwing issues with the pool, the Somerset ASA 2018 Synchro Championships scheduled to take place on Saturday 21 July 2018 at Station Road Pool, Taunton will be rescheduled.
 The 2017 competition took place over two days - 14 July (Taunton) and 15 July (Wellington).
 Report.

 Courses and Summer Camp